Pathoschild/smapi-mod-dump/source/East Scarpe (SMAPI)/README.md

 ### Winter grass

 For each entry in the `WinterGrasses` data field, grass in the given `Area` of the given `Location` should survive through the winter with a seasonally appropriate appearance.

-## Release notes

-### Version 2.0.0

-* Require Stardew 1.5 or higher
-* Redesign all features to be generic and fully configurable
-* Remove dependency on TMXL for loading of main East Scarpe map

-### Version 1.4.0

-* Add Crab Pot fishing area support
-* Add Orchard fruit tree spawns

-### Version 1.1.3

-* Avoid additional errors when map fails to load

-### Version 1.1.0

-* All constants are now in a `data.json` file for easier editing
-* Any grass on the map is now preserved through the winter with appropraite sprites

-### Version 1.0.0

-* Initial release